L3viathan/toolib/README.md

 Whenever I write a function or class I feel I'll need at some point in the future, I'll put it here.

-##Classes
+##Modules

+`nlp` contains:

-`Tree` (and its child `PTree`) is in an implementation of simple parse trees.
+- `Tree` (and its child `PTree`) is in an implementation of simple parse trees.
 They can be created manually, or from either PTB or qtree format.
 PTree adds probabilities to the nodes.
+- `ContextFreeLanguage`, which contains a CYK parser (and a method for estimating probabiities based on a PTB-like corpus).

+##Classes

 `DirectedGraph` is a naive implementation of a directed graph that was the result of a homework in a Python course I once did.
 It still works, but is in need of a rewrite.

 `Heap` is a wrapper around a list with the `heapq` module of the standard library that accepts a key argument, which can be used to have heaps that are sorted by something else than the standard key.

+`CSV` is a simple wrapper for csv files.
+Returns namedtuples, can write from tuples.
+Nicer than `csv.writer` and `csv.reader`, imho.
+May break with some files, though, so don't use in production.

 ##Functions